Viewing Stars in 'The Boat

-Once the summer starts bringing warm summer nights, it seems like all of Steamboat is spending their evenings outside looking at the stars.
+Once the sun sets and the moon rises, it seems like all of Steamboat spends their evenings outside looking at the stars.

-Because of our lack of light pollution you can almost always see the Milky Way on a clear night.
-When I was a kid I would always camp out on my trampoline with my friends to count the number of shooting stars we see.
+Because of our lack of light pollution, you can almost always see the Milky Way on a clear night.
+When I was a kid, I would always camp out on my trampoline with my friends to count the number of shooting stars we saw.